adamjorr/somatic-variation/README.md

 This script filters a vcf using replicate data from the VCF.
 By default, it will consider all samples to be replicates of one another that have the same sample name except for the last character.
 Using -g, one can specify that the replicates are grouped together in the VCF.
 For example, -g 3 will assume that the first 3 samples are replicates of one another, the 2nd 3 samples are replicates of one another, and so on.
 A group of replicates will not pass the filter unless the genotypes of all replicates match.
 The -m flag relaxes this stipulation, and allows a group to pass filtering if the majority of replicates match.
 In this case, all genotypes of the replicate will be changed to the majority.
 If a replicate fails to pass filtering, all samples of that replicate are changed to have a ./. genotype.
 The -s flag alters filtering behavior such that a site is only emitted if all replicates pass filtering at that site.

+###What it does
+Filter a vcf using replicate information.

+###Expected output
+A filtered vcf file printed to stdout.

 ##vcf2fa.sh
 Usage: vcf2fa.sh [-d tmp_dir/] [-i file.vcf] [-o out.fa]